Sunlis/ONI-nerf-electrolyzer/README.md

 ## Medical Buildings &cross;

 Germs and disease are kind of irrelevant.
-Perhaps slimelung should last longer without treatment?

-Maybe it's okay that disease is mostly irrelevant since the real engineering challenges are elsewhere.
+This is ok because the real engineering challenges are elsewhere.

-There are mods and difficulty settings to address this, so I will leave these buildings untouched.
+There are mods and difficulty settings to address disease, so I will leave these buildings untouched.

-## Art Pieces
+## Art Pieces &check;

 Morale bonus is too low.
 Plants are better.
 Little reason to skill up artists.

 Increase decor bonuses from 5/10/15 to 15/30/45

-## Decorative Plants
+## Decorative Plants &check;

-Bonus is just a bit too high.
+Bonus is too high, making it far too easy to get the great hall bonus.

-Lower decor for all but sporechid to +15 decor
+Lower decor for all decorative plants except tranquil toe and sporechid to +15

+Tranquil Toes have an interesting tradeoff because they require such a low temperature (which duplicants don't like very much)

+Sporechids are interesting because they are high-risk-high-reward

 ## Recreational Buildings